Adobe (NASDAQ:ADBE) Issues Q3 2022 Earnings Guidance

 Adobe (NASDAQ:ADBE – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $3.33-$3.33 for the period, compared to the consensus EPS estimate of $3.40.
 The company issued revenue guidance of $4.43 billion-$4.43 billion, compared to the consensus revenue estimate of $4.51 billion.
 Adobe also updated its FY 2022 guidance to $13.50-$13.50 EPS.

-Adobe (NASDAQ:ADBE – Get Rating) last announced its earnings results on Thursday, June 16th.
-The software company reported $3.35 earnings per share (EPS) for the quarter, beating the consensus estimate of $3.31 by $0.04.
+Adobe (NASDAQ:ADBE – Get Rating) last announced its quarterly earnings data on Thursday, June 16th.
+The software company reported $3.35 earnings per share for the quarter, beating analysts’ consensus estimates of $3.31 by $0.04.
 Adobe had a net margin of 29.29% and a return on equity of 36.70%.
-During the same quarter in the previous year, the business posted $2.56 EPS.
-Analysts forecast that Adobe will post 10.98 EPS for the current year.
+During the same quarter in the prior year, the firm posted $2.56 earnings per share.
+Equities research analysts predict that Adobe will post 10.96 earnings per share for the current fiscal year.

-In other news, Director John E. Warnock sold 615 shares of the business’s stock in a transaction that occurred on Thursday, April 14th.
-The shares were sold at an average price of $432.03, for a total value of $265,698.45.
-Following the sale, the director now directly owns 410,165 shares of the company’s stock, valued at approximately $177,203,584.95.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director John E. Warnock sold 5,000 shares of the company’s stock in a transaction that occurred on Tuesday, April 26th.
-The stock was sold at an average price of $404.30, for a total transaction of $2,021,500.00.
-Following the sale, the director now directly owns 405,165 shares in the company, valued at $163,808,209.50.
+In related news, Director John E. Warnock sold 5,000 shares of the firm’s stock in a transaction on Tuesday, April 26th.
+The shares were sold at an average price of $404.30, for a total value of $2,021,500.00.
+Following the transaction, the director now directly owns 405,165 shares in the company, valued at approximately $163,808,209.50.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, EVP Scott Belsky sold 2,710 shares of the firm’s stock in a transaction on Monday, April 25th.
+The shares were sold at an average price of $410.18, for a total transaction of $1,111,587.80.
+Following the completion of the transaction, the executive vice president now owns 27,917 shares in the company, valued at $11,450,995.06.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 8,325 shares of company stock valued at $3,398,786.
-0.23% of the stock is currently owned by corporate insiders.
+In the last quarter, insiders sold 8,325 shares of company stock worth $3,398,786.
+Company insiders own 0.23% of the company’s stock.

-Large investors have recently modified their holdings of the stock.
-Jaffetilchin Investment Partners LLC increased its holdings in shares of Adobe by 2.8% in the 1st quarter.
-Jaffetilchin Investment Partners LLC now owns 1,271 shares of the software company’s stock valued at $494,000 after purchasing an additional 35 shares in the last quarter.
-Gamco Investors INC. ET AL boosted its position in shares of Adobe by 0.3% in the first quarter.
-Gamco Investors INC. ET AL now owns 14,517 shares of the software company’s stock worth $6,614,000 after acquiring an additional 41 shares during the last quarter.
-Lumature Wealth Partners LLC boosted its position in shares of Adobe by 2.7% in the first quarter.
-Lumature Wealth Partners LLC now owns 1,627 shares of the software company’s stock worth $741,000 after acquiring an additional 43 shares during the last quarter.
-Plancorp LLC boosted its position in shares of Adobe by 9.4% in the first quarter.
-Plancorp LLC now owns 643 shares of the software company’s stock worth $293,000 after acquiring an additional 55 shares during the last quarter.
-Finally, Wimmer Associates 1 LLC raised its holdings in Adobe by 0.5% in the first quarter.
-Wimmer Associates 1 LLC now owns 12,290 shares of the software company’s stock valued at $5,600,000 after buying an additional 57 shares during the period.
-Hedge funds and other institutional investors own 82.54% of the company’s stock.
+A number of large investors have recently bought and sold shares of ADBE.
+Mackenzie Financial Corp grew its stake in Adobe by 48.3% in the 1st quarter.
+Mackenzie Financial Corp now owns 369,278 shares of the software company’s stock valued at $168,250,000 after buying an additional 120,268 shares during the last quarter.
+Mirae Asset Global Investments Co.
+Ltd. grew its stake in Adobe by 21.0% in the 1st quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 525,897 shares of the software company’s stock valued at $239,609,000 after buying an additional 91,328 shares during the last quarter.
+Alyeska Investment Group L.P. boosted its holdings in Adobe by 6,670.3% in the 1st quarter.
+Alyeska Investment Group L.P. now owns 76,572 shares of the software company’s stock valued at $34,888,000 after purchasing an additional 75,441 shares during the period.
+Mar Vista Investment Partners LLC boosted its holdings in Adobe by 33.5% in the 1st quarter.
+Mar Vista Investment Partners LLC now owns 297,780 shares of the software company’s stock valued at $135,675,000 after purchasing an additional 74,680 shares during the period.
+Finally, Mariner LLC boosted its holdings in Adobe by 52.0% in the 1st quarter.
+Mariner LLC now owns 142,650 shares of the software company’s stock valued at $64,995,000 after purchasing an additional 48,787 shares during the period.
+Institutional investors and hedge funds own 82.54% of the company’s stock.

 About Adobe (Get Rating)